juxt/bolt/README.md

-Aaron Bedra's seminal ClojureWest talk in 2014 – http://www.youtube.com/watch?v=CBL59w7fXw4 - this was the inspiration behind Cylon.
+Aaron Bedra's seminal ClojureWest talk in 2014 – http://www.youtube.com/watch?v=CBL59w7fXw4 - this was the inspiration behind bolt.

-[Mastodon C](http://www.mastodonc.com/) for sponsoring the development on Cylon, and using it in their kixi projects [kixi.hecuba](https://github.com/MastodonC/kixi.hecuba) and [kixi.stentor](https://github.com/MastodonC/kixi.stentor)
+[Mastodon C](http://www.mastodonc.com/) for sponsoring the development on bolt, and using it in their kixi projects [kixi.hecuba](https://github.com/MastodonC/kixi.hecuba) and [kixi.stentor](https://github.com/MastodonC/kixi.stentor)